mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 ### 1.3.
 UI Modification

 Similarly, by modifying the values ​​of various properties, we change other features of the controls, such as color, shape, filling method, etc. There are many of them.
 What to modify to refresh the user interface is the first important question.
 But now we come to the second question of where to make modifications.
-Of course, there are several answers to this question, and let's now try to analyze them and make some general practical recommendations.
+Of course, there are several answers to this question.

 We already know the first answer to the question of where to modify.
 Of course, it is the `XAML` text.
 Modification in `XAML` has a disadvantage in that it is essentially limited to assigning constants.
 It should be emphasized here that default values ​​are already assigned for each property defined by the controls, so there is no need to modify anything for typical behavior.
 An example is `Visibility`, whose default value is `Visible`.
 This language allows us to assign any values compliant with the appropriate type but its use to implement algorithms not directly related to GUI control is not a good idea.

 ### 1.4.
 Code-behind

 Code-behind is a term used to describe the code joined with the `XAML` text.
 Both form one class definition because they are partial definitions.
-Therefore, all properties of this type can be modified in the code-behind part.
+Therefore, all properties of this instance and all controls can be modified in the code-behind part.

 However, this solution has several drawbacks.
 Let's narrow the discussion to the following ones that can be recognized as a good reason to exclude this approach.

 1. The first drawback relates to the obvious violation of the principle of **separation of concerns**.
 This principle means avoiding the need to divide attention and encourages focusing only on single, well-separated issues.
 Probably,  this is a result of the human limitation of thought processes when solving a multi-threaded problem.
 In our case, if we are working on the GUI, we are not also working on process automation, i.e. algorithms implementation related to the process in concern.
 Let's focus solely on human-machine communication.
 2. There is another very tangible disadvantage, namely one of the popular ways of checking the correctness of a program is the use of unit tests.
 Unit tests have the property that they do not support testing of a graphical user interface.
 Hence, to be used as widely as possible, the concerns of graphical representation and interface behavior controlling this interface should be separated so that independent unit tests can be created for them without the need to run graphics rendering.
 In our example, I have achieved this separation by implementing interface behavior in the project `GraphicalData.ViewModel` implementing the ViewModel layer according to the MVVM pattern.